1994 - R U Still Down '94

 • Samples :

-04. Thugs Get Lonely Too (Gigolos Sample) feat.
-Rated R & Macadoshis (chorus) / Stretch - SNIPPET / SOLO REMAKE
+04. Thugs Get Lonely Too (Crazy Version) feat.
+Rated R & Macadoshis (chorus) / Stretch REMIXED By Norman Whitfield Jr. (?)

 05. Death Around The Corner (Extended Outro) / Johnny J

-• 1993/03 - 10 (~) (new lyrics).
-Released in Me Against The World without the outro short verse and with the interlude "Bitchin'" as an introduction.
-An original first version of the song (said also with the interlude) was recorded for Thug Life original album circa March of 93 and had alternate lyrics more violent against police, so 2Pac re-recorded the song in the end of 93 after Mr. Middle Finger sessions was scrapped in mid October.
+• 1993/04 - 12 (~) (new lyrics).
+Released in Me Against The World in a short edit and with the interlude "Bitchin'" as an introduction.
+A first version of the song (said also with the "Bitchin" interlude) was recorded for Thug Life original album circa March of 93 but with totally different lyrics violent against police.
+2Pac intended to include the song in the end of 93 in his Street Fame / Out On Bail album in October, probably dropped it because of its too violent content, finally re-recorded it for his new project R U Still Down.
+The lyrics are obviously close to those of "R U Still Down" and "Hellrazor" new first verse.

 • Samples :

 06. Hellrazor (Shellshock) feat.
-Stretch (backing) / Live Squad & Duane Nettlesbey
+Stretch (backing) / Stretch & Duane Nettlesbey

 07. Lord Knows (Light Chorus) feat.
-Natasha Walker / Brian G REMIXED by Duane Nettlesbey (?)
+Natasha Walker / Brian G REMIXED by Norman Whitfield Jr. (?)

-• 1993/07 - 1994/01 (~) (alternate mixdown and less singing).
+• 1993 - 1994/01 (~) (alternate mixdown with less singing).
 Included in the Interscope "Manu" Demo Tape.
-The Me Against The World took back the original arrangement by Brian G but with this light version of the backing singing.
+The Me Against The World took back the original arrangement of Brian G (cf. Out On Bail) but with this light version of the backing singing.

 • Samples :